NickCH-K/CVRoller/LayoutInstructions.md

 Options available include:

 `version` tells CVRoller which CV versions to include this section in, separated by commas.
 By default, each section is included in all versions.
 So `version: web, pdf` tells CVRoller to include this section in the CVs named `web` and `pdf` but not any others.
 Note that if you want the same section to show up in multiple versions but *formatted differently* in each of them (for example, perhaps I want `working` to show up in my wd CV but without the abstract), then you can simply make another copy of `##working` in the layout file, give it `version: wd`, and specify the options differently.

+`file` tells CVRoller to open up an a file of additional CV data and use it for this section.
+All data in the file will be applied to this section, so this requires a separate file containing only data for this section.
+If there is also data for this section specified in the CV-wide data file, both sources of data will be used.

 `type` determines the section type.
 This is useful if you have a theme that refers to different section types, and want multiple sections formatted with the same type.
 By default, `type` is set to the section name.